Parent FAQ's

 While Camp Tall Timbers is not a camp that specializes in specific food allergies or other disorders, through our many years of camp experience we are able to handle a variety of dietary requirements including allergies to nuts, gluten and dairy.
 With regards to nuts, other than peanut butter (which we do provide but in a separate area of the dining hall) we are a nut-free environment and do not stock any foods containing nuts, however, some foods may have been processed in an environment where nuts are present.

-All of our cabins are new or have been renovated over the last 5 years.
+All of our cabins have been renovated over the last 5 years.
 All have full electricity, showers and toilet facilities.
 The cabins are constructed to be used in spring, summer and fall.
 They are insulated and have screened windows for better temperature control and have closed ceilings.
 Shelving is provided in the cabins so that campers may store their clothing and not have to live out of a trunk or suitcase.

 For safety reasons and in conjunction with the American Camp Association guidelines all medications are kept locked in the infirmary.
 Our nurse brings all medications to the dining hall at mealtimes.
 Campers can simply come to the medical table, take their medication and continue with their meal.
 All medications are properly labeled and strict records are kept to record the medicine dispensed.
 We can even give routine shots at camp.
 Please call us to ask any questions that you may have concerning our medical department.